 The view of Mt.
 St. Helens and Mt.
 Adams beyond from the summit of Goat Mountain, Feb.
 2005.

 The peak rises steeply on all sides with areas of challenging basalt cliffs on the south, east and north faces.
-There is only a very faint trail to the summit - more like a II/III class dirt bushwhack with a few sections approaching fourth class so it's a pretty good workout rising 1,600 vertical feet in exactly one mile.
+There is a pretty good, brushed-out trail to the summit with just a few logs to scramble over.
+It is never more than a low class two route and mostly just a steep class one hike.
+This is a user-maintained bootpath route with a few flags along the way to help you stay on track.
+Still, it's a pretty good workout rising 1,600 vertical feet in exactly one mile.
 The steepest section of the route rises at nearly a 40 degree angle.
 The last 150 vertical and 2/10 mile to the summit is a ridge walk with great views all around.
 Besides the great views of Mt.
 St. Helens, only 5.3 miles to the east, Mt.
 Rainier, and Mt.
 Hood, the peak offers unique views of the entire SW Washington area and an excellent perspective on the 1980 blast devastation zone.
-On 3/12/05, the sky was so clear that the Olympic mountains were visible to the north.
+On a sufficiently clear day even the Olympic mountains are visible to the north.

 The mountain is covered almost entirely with a primitive old-growth forest and the only visible evidence of logging seems to be a small section on the lower slopes of the west side.
 Since the mountain is almost entirely within the Mt.
 St. Helens National Volcanic Monument, it's likely that it will remain in its pristine condition.
 (The monument boundary is the dot and dash line on the west base of the mountain which is also the approximate edge of the old growth forest.
 See map and signature pic for photo showing the stark contrast between old growth and second growth.)

-Note: 120 yards up the hill you will encounter a recently created trail.
-Turn left and follow this for 35 yards and then turn sharply right and commence the brush grabbing, tree limb pulling, precipitious ascent.
-Have fun!
+Note: 120 yards up the hill you will encounter a wide, maintained trail.
+Turn left and follow this for 35 yards and then turn sharply right on the user trail.

 Also, here's another snotel site that should be consistent with trailhead conditions and is located just 7 miles east on the south side of Mt.
 St. Helens.